 Name of Student:

 Student Acknowledgement and Pledge

-I acknowledge receiving and/or being provided electronic access to the FSD 145 Student Code of Conduct.
+l acknowledge receiving and/or being provided electronic access to the FSD 145 Student Code of Conduct.
 I have read these materials and understand all rules, responsibilities and expectations.
 In order to help keep my school safe, I pledge to adhere to all School and School District rules, policies and procedures.

-I understand that the Student Code of Conduct and School District policies may be amended during the year and that such changes are available on the School District website or in the school office.
+understand that the Student Code of Conduct and School District policies may be amended during the year and that such changes are available on the School District website or in the school office.
 I understand that my failure to return this acknowledgement and pledge will not relieve me from being responsible for knowing or complying with School and School District rules, policies and procedures.

 Student Signature

 Date

 PARENT/GUARDIAN ACKNOWLEDGEMENT

 Name of Student:

-Name of Student: I acknowledge receiving and/or being provided electronic access to the FSD 145 Student Code of Conduct.
-I have read these materials and un-

-Name of Student: I acknowledge receiving and/or being provided electronic access to the FSD 145 Student Code of Conduct.
+l acknowledge receiving and/or being provided electronic access to the FSD 145 Student Code of Conduct.
 I have read these materials and understand all rules, responsibilities and expectations.

-I understand that the Student Code of Conduct and School District policies may be amended during the year and that such changes are availa-
+understand that the Student Code of Conduct and School District policies may be amended during the year and that such changes are available on the School District website or in the school office.

-Name of Student: I acknowledge receiving and/or being provided electronic access to the FSD 145 Student Code of Conduct.
-I have read these materials and understand all rules, responsibilities and expectations.
-I understand that the Student Code of Conduct and School District policies may be amended during the year and that such changes are available on the School District website or in the school office.
-I understand that my failure to return this acknowledgement will not relieve me or my child from being responsible for knowing or complying
+understand that my failure to return this acknowledgement will not relieve me or my child from being responsible for knowing or complying with School and School District rules, policies and procedures.

+Parent/Guardian Signature

+Parent/Guardian Signature Date